k. Provisions, Contingent Liabilities and Contingent Assets

 Useful lives and residual values of property, plant and equipment

 Useful life and residual value of property, plant and equipment are based on management’s estimate of the expected life and residual value of those assets.
 These estimates are reviewed at the end of each reporting period.
-Any reassessment of these may result in change in depreciation expense for future years.
+Any reassessment of these may result in change in depreciation expense for future years. .

 Impairment of Property Plant and Equipment

 The recoverable amount of the assets has been determined on the basis of their value in use.
-For estimating the value in use it is necessary to project the future cash flow of assets over its estimated useful life.
+For estimating the value in use, it is necessary to project the future cash flow of assets over its estimated useful life.
 If the recoverable amount is less than its carrying amount, the impairment loss is accounted for in statement of profit or loss.

 Valuation of Deferred tax assets

-Deferred tax assets are recognised only to the extent it is considered probable that those assets will be recoverable.
+Deferred tax assets are recognized only to the extent it is considered probable that those assets will be recoverable.
 This involves an assessment of when those deferred tax assets are likely to reverse and a judgment as to whether or not there will be sufficient taxable profits available to offset the tax assets when they do reverse.
 The Company reviews the carrying amount of deferred tax assets at the end of each reporting period.
-Any change in the estimates of future taxable income may impact the recoverability of deferred tax assets.
+Any change in the estimates of future taxable income may impact the recoverability of deferred tax assets

 Provisions and contingencies